letisiapangataa/letisiapangataa.github.io/_pages/about.md

 You'll find me in the keywords of creative arts, business and entrepreneurship, to science and technology.

-Inspired by my passions and Tongan heritage, you'll find insights and ideas on interests and works that I'll be looking forward to showcasing in the near future (not now but it'll come).
+Inspired by my passions and Tongan heritage, you'll find insights and ideas on interests and works that I'll be looking forward to showcasing in the near future.
+Much thanks, Letisia.